 – 2 tablespoons olive oil

 – 1/4 cup pumpkin seeds, shelled raw

 – 1 1/2 cup dry white wine

 – 2 cups dry black beans, cooked for 1 hour

 3. Slice pumpkin in large wedges, remove seeds & string.
 Place on a lightly oiled baking sheet cut side down.
-Bake at 350 until the flesh is fork tender (about 1 1/2 hours.
+Bake at 350 until the flesh is fork tender (about 1 1/2 hours).
 Peel pumpkin and puree half pumpkin.
 Cut remainder into small chunks.
-At same time cut onions into wedges, coat with oil and bake until brown and soft – about 1 1/2 hours.
+At the same time, cut onions into wedges, coat with oil and bake until brown and soft – about 1 1/2 hours.
 Set aside.
 Add onion to food processor.
 Pulse until fine.
-Alternatively dice onion and cook in large stock pan until translucent.
+Alternatively, dice onion and cook in large stock pan until translucent.

 6. Stir puree back into the soup.
 Adjust seasonings, and stir in the cream or yoghurt, if desired.
 We love to serve it with a big dollop of Greek yoghurt.
 Garnish with roasted pumpkin seeds.